childpovertyactionlab/CPAL/README.md

 ## Theme Functions

-__cpal_palette__: Contains a list of CPAL themed color palettes for graphics.
-Contains Categorical, sequential, and diverging palettes.

 __theme_cpal__: ggplot2 base theme for CPAL graphics.

 __bar_pos_neg__: Reactable function for a positive and negative bar chart.